danielgjackson/rustybar/README.md

 Note that the barcode is inverted with additional 'quiet' areas either side for use in a light-on-dark terminal.
 Change the `inverted` switch to reverse for dark-on-light.

-Uses "CODE B" only, so works with ASCII characters 32-128, and is not as efficient with numbers as using "CODE A" would be.

 To start:

 ```bash